 SEC and Securities-Related Regulatory Investigations

-Representation of a Fortune 50 technology company in a multijurisdictional investigation by the SEC, Department of Justice, and UK Serious Fraud Office concerning the accounting practices of company acquired by our client (investigation ongoing).
+Representation of a Fortune 50 technology company as victim in a multijurisdictional investigation by the SEC, Department of Justice, and UK Serious Fraud Office concerning the accounting practices of company acquired by our client (former CFO of acquired company convicted; former CEO and chief accounting officer of acquired company indicted and further investigation ongoing).

-Representation of an energy company in connection with SEC investigation of accounting practices (no action taken by SEC).
+Representation of publicly held energy company in connection with SEC investigation of accounting practices (no action taken by SEC).

-Representation of a large dually registered investment adviser and broker-dealer in SEC investigation of firm’s recruiting and supervision practices (no action taken by SEC following Wells Submission).
+Representation of an international and large dually registered investment adviser and broker-dealer in SEC investigation of firm’s recruiting and supervision practices (no action taken by SEC following Wells Submission).

 Representation of a large broker-dealer in SEC inquiry of supervisory practices concerning several financial advisors (no action taken by SEC).